wandsea/pcat-compiler/README.md

 PCAT compiler is a college course project assigned in the course ''Compiler'' by Prof. Bo Yan, offered in Fudan University.

+Students are required to implement an compiler of PCAT language, including Lexical, syntax, semantic analysis and IR generation.

 Architecture
 ------------